schemathesis/schemathesis/README.md

 - **Customization**: Tune data generation, API response verification, and testing process to fit your needs.
 - **CI Integration**: Run tests on every code change with Docker image and [GitHub Action](https://github.com/schemathesis/action).
+- **SaaS Platform**: Leverage an all-in-one solution with no setup or installation required.
+- **Commercial Support**: Benefit from prompt, professional guidance to maintain an optimal testing workflow.

 ## Testimonials